 MyCAA (Military Spouse Career Advancement Accounts) Member – This program is for Military Spouses and provides up to $4,000 (over 2 years) of Financial Assistance for military spouses who are pursuing a license, certification or Associates degree in a portable career field and occupation.

-Post 9/11 GI Bill Yellow Ribbon Member – This program allows approved institutions of higher learning and the VA to partially or fully fund tuition and fee expenses that exceed the established thresholds under the Post‐9/11 GI Bill.
+Post 9/11 GI Bill Yellow Ribbon Member – The Yellow Ribbon Program allows approved institutions of higher learning and the VA to partially or fully fund tuition and fee expenses that exceed the established thresholds under the Post‐9/11 GI Bill.
 See the list of Yellow Ribbon Schools.

 VA Approved – The Principles of Excellence Program – The Principles of Excellence are guidelines for educational schools and institutions receiving federal military and veterans educational funding.
 Participating schools agree to principles and guidelines that provide service members, veterans, spouses, and dependents with the information, support, and protections they deserve.